-You might have heard of VPNs from some commercials, or you’re using one right now and want to brag about how it keeps your network “secure” as if you knew better.
+You must have heard of “VPN”.
+You might even be using one right now and want to brag about how it keeps your network “secure” as if you knew better.

 So, what is a VPN exactly?
 Is it all that good?

-If you have these questions or, on the other hand, haven’t even heard of a VPN at all, you’re reading the right post.
-You’ll find the necessary general information on this type of network connection for travelers—with an emphasis on travelers—and how to get one for free.
+If you have these questions or, for some reason, haven’t even heard of a VPN, you’re reading the right post.
+It offers necessary general information on this type of network connection for travelers—with an emphasis on travelers—and how to get one for free.

-Most importantly, you’ll learn when to use a VPN and when not.
+Most importantly, you’ll learn when to use a VPN and when not to.
 Hint: VPN is not synonymous with security, privacy, or the lack thereof.

-Dong’s note: I first published this post on April 1, 2019, and updated it on April 26, 2023, to add additional relevant information.
+Dong’s note: I first published this post on April 1, 2019, and updated it on February 28, 2025, to include up-to-date relevant information.

 What is a VPN

-VPN, short for virtual private network, is a method to create a secure(*) logical (virtual) connection within a physical network structure to make a device at one geophysical location be part of a system at another.
+VPN, short for virtual private network, is a method of creating a secure(*) logical (virtual) connection within a physical network structure to make a device at one geophysical location part of a system at another.

 For example, your browser is using a secure connection to display this page, as indicated by the lock (or shield) icon in the URL, whether you’re using a VPN or not.